Madden-Julian Oscillation (MJO)

 The Madden-Julian Oscillation (MJO) is the major fluctuation in tropical weather on weekly to monthly timescales.
-The MJO can be characterized as an eastward moving "pulse" of cloud and rainfall near the equator that typically recurs every 30 to 60 days.
-Read more
+The MJO can be characterised as an eastward moving 'pulse' of cloud and rainfall near the equator that typically recurs every 30 to 60 days.

 The MJO phase diagram illustrates the progression of the MJO through different phases, which generally coincide with locations along the equator around the globe.
 RMM1 and RMM2 are mathematical methods that combine cloud amount and winds at upper and lower levels of the atmosphere to provide a measure of the strength and location of the MJO.
 When the index is within the centre circle the MJO is considered weak, meaning it is difficult to discern using the RMM methods.
 Outside of this circle the index is stronger and will usually move in an anti-clockwise direction as the MJO moves from west to east.
 For convenience, we define 8 different MJO phases in this diagram.